aims-api/aims-node/README.md

 ### Authentication

 In order to use the lirbary you need to obtain an API key.
-You can get a demo key by contating us at [hello@aimsapi.com](mailto:hello@aimsapi.com).
+You can get a demo key by contacting us at [hello@aimsapi.com](mailto:hello@aimsapi.com).

 <details open="open">
 <summary>